gphoto2 — command-line gphoto2 client

 first looks up CONFIGVALUE as value and then as index into the choice list.
 Since this

-is not fully clear, you can use --set-config-index
+is not fully clear, you can use --set-config-index or --set-config-value

 to be more clear what is searched for.